eldoy/futest/README.md

 # Futest flexible testing for Ruby

 Test driven development has never been easier.
-If you like to write scripts instead of tests, then Futest will give you exactly what you need.
+If you like to write scripts instead of tests, and not worry about how your testing framework works, then Futest will give you exactly what you need.

 ### Installation
 ```